Fresh blackened grouper seasoned with your favorite spices and seared in a cast-iron skillet makes for an easy dinner in under 30 minutes.

-For this recipe, I used creole seasonings to add a kick of heat and Cajun flavoring to the fish.
+For this easy recipe, I used blackening seasonings to add a kick of heat and spiciness to the fish.

 Searing grouper is best in a cast iron skillet because the pan can get hot quickly then go right into the oven to finish cooking.

-Depending on the thickness of your fish fillet, you’ll want to watch closely so as not to overcook and dry out the grouper.
+Depending on the thickness of your fish filet, you’ll want to watch closely so as not to overcook and dry out the grouper.

-Select grouper fillets that are 1 to 1 1/2 inches thick.
+- Select grouper filets that are 1 to 1 1/2 inches thick.

-The fish should sizzle when adding it to the hot oil.
+- Place fish in pan.
+It should sizzle when adding it to the hot oil.

-Searing the fish before finishing it in the oven gives the grouper a crisp crust.
+- Searing the fish before finishing it in the oven gives this fresh fish a crisp crust.

-Serve this grouper on slider buns with coleslaw, on a plate with roasted veggies, or in your favorite fish tacos.
+Serve this grouper fish on slider buns with coleslaw and homemade French fries, with roast potatoes, on a plate with roasted veggies, or in your favorite fish tacos.